freeBoilerplate/base-template/README.md

 npm test
 ```

-## 🏠 Projects using this template
-Will be updated, once projects are built.

 ## 📞 Reporting a Bug or Issue
 Create a new [Issue](https://github.com/Fableverse/base-template/issues) directly in this repository utilizing the "Bug Report" template.